- Home

 Reducing AI bias is a crucial part of unlocking the full potential of machine learning.
 It will also play a huge role in gaining people’s trust.
 Even though both humans and robots can be prejudiced, the public still prefers human intelligence over artificial intelligence because they know a real person is behind the scenes.

 So, what are some effective steps to reduce AI bias?
-We’ve outlined a four-step blueprint that organizations can use to make their AI tools more trustworthy:
+We’ve outlined concrete steps that companies can use to make their AI tools more trustworthy:

-The first step to reduce AI bias is a precautionary approach.
-Developers must determine the risk of bias over time as they add more data to machine learning models.
+To reduce AI bias, developers must determine the risk of bias over time as they add more data to machine learning models.
 That means they need to test each dataset during training and see if it’s large and representative enough to prevent the various types of AI bias.

 Testing algorithms in real-life and simulated environments will also help developers reduce AI bias over time.
 AI needs to have intimate knowledge of its environment, including the unique behaviors and backgrounds of each demographic.
 Testing in real-life settings can ensure fair representation of all groups.